Truth and Justice

-Truth and Justice (Tõde ja õigus) I-V, written in 1926–1933, is a pentalogy by A. H. Tammsaare, considered to be his most famous work, and one of the foundational works in Estonian literature.
+Truth and Justice (Tõde ja õigus) I-V, written in 1926–1933, is a pentalogy by A. H. Tammsaare, considered to be one of the major works of Estonian literature and "The Estonian Novel".

 Tammsaare's social epic captured the evolution of Estonia from a province of the Russian Empire to an independent nation.
-It was based partly on the author's own life and centered on the contrast between the urban middle class and hard-working peasantry.
-The protagonist, Indrek Paas, moves from a farm to a city, witnesses uprisings and upheavals, tries to find peace in marriage and the middle and upper class life-style, but returns disappointed to his roots for a new start.
+It was based partly on the author's own life and centered on the contrast between the urban middle class and hard-working farmers.
+The protagonist, Indrek Paas, moves from a farm to a city, witnesses uprisings and upheavals, tries to find peace in marriage and the middle and upper class lifestyle, but returns disappointed to his roots for a new start.